plone/plone.restapi-client/docs/actions/principals.md

 ## Principals Search

+### Query function

-This function is used for a search of principals for the given query string.
+Use the `getPrincipalsQuery` function to get the query for fetching the principals for the given query string.

-- Function name: `getPrincipalsQuery`
+### Hook

+Use the `useGetPrincipals` hook to get the principals for the given query string.

 ### Parameters